-A subject may be detained for officer safety when:

-- You can articulate facts and circumstances that would lead a reasonable officer to believe the subject is a potential danger; - You use the minimal amount of force necessary to detain the subject; and, - Once a patdown is conducted and no weapons are discovered, the subject should be released or the encounter converted to a consensual one, unless the subject poses another risk, such as wanting to physically attack the officers.
+Legal Standard A subject may be detained for officer safety when: You can articulate facts and circumstant lead a reasonable officer to believe the potential danger; You use the minimal amount of force necestive subject; and, essary to detain Once a patdown is conducted and no discovered, the subject should be released of converted to a consensual one, unless the another risk, such as wanting to physic officers. or the encounter e subject poses

-These cases represent binding authority from New York, the 2nd Circuit, or U.S. Supreme Court.
+These cases represent binding authority from Massachusetts, the 1st Circuit, or U.S. Supreme Court.
 It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.